ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 ClosedMessage | Optional | string | The message that displays if a user interacts with the store when conditions are not met.
 If not set, no message will be displayed.

 ### Condition Checking
-All `When` fields used for various condition checking uses vanilla [event preconditions](https://stardewvalleywiki.com/Modding:Event_data#Event_preconditions). `When` takes an array of strings.
+All `When` fields used for various condition checking uses vanilla [event preconditions](https://stardewvalleywiki.com/Modding:Event_data#Event_preconditions) as well as several custom ones. `When` conditions can be used to determine conditions for a shop opening ( such as hours, or when an NPC is nearby ) as well as for setting conditions for ItemStocks to be added to stores or not when stocks are refreshed.

+`When` takes an array of strings.
 Each String can be a full list of conditions that must ALL be met seperated by `/` values just like vanilla event conditions.

 Example:
-`z spring/z summer/z fall` means "not in spring,summer,or fall" which would result in the condition returnign true only if it's winter
+`z spring/z summer/z fall` means "not in spring,summer,or fall" which would result in the condition returnign true only if it's winter.
+Alternatively, adding a `!` in front of any condition would return the opposite

+`!z spring` would mean "Not not in spring" aka only in spring.

+**Note:** For ItemStock condition checks, they are only checked at the beginning of each day!
+Avoid checks that don't make sense at the beginning of the day, such as store hours or checking for if an NPC is on the map

 When multiple fields are provided, the condition will work if _any_ of the strings return a true.
 Here's an example of a shop that has different opening hours based on season:
 ```js